 What is CSRD and who does it apply to?

 CSRD (Corporate Sustainability Reporting Directive) is an EU law requiring companies to disclose detailed ESG information under the European Sustainability Reporting Standards (ESRS).
-It applies to: large EU companies (250+ employees or €40M+ turnover or €20M+ balance sheet); all EU-listed companies (except listed micro-enterprises); and non-EU parent companies with EU net turnover above €150 million.
-Over 50,000 companies are ultimately in scope — compared to approximately 11,700 under the previous NFRD.
+Specifically, it applies to large EU companies (250+ employees or €40M+ turnover or €20M+ balance sheet).
+It also covers all EU-listed companies (except listed micro-enterprises).
+Additionally, it applies to non-EU parent companies with EU net turnover above €150 million.
+As a result, over 50,000 companies are ultimately in scope, compared to approximately 11,700 under the previous NFRD.

 How does CSRD differ from NFRD?

-CSRD dramatically expands on NFRD in several ways: it covers approximately 4x more companies; it requires reporting under mandatory ESRS standards (NFRD had no mandatory standards); it introduces a double materiality assessment obligation; it extends disclosure to cover value chain (supply chain) impacts; it mandates external assurance (not required under NFRD); and it requires digital machine-readable reporting using iXBRL tagging.
+CSRD dramatically expands on NFRD in several ways.
+First, it covers approximately 4x more companies.
+Second, it requires reporting under mandatory ESRS standards (NFRD had no mandatory standards).
+Third, it introduces a double materiality assessment obligation.
+Fourth, it extends disclosure to cover value chain (supply chain) impacts.
+Additionally, it mandates external assurance, which was not required under NFRD.
+Finally, it requires digital machine-readable reporting using iXBRL tagging.

 How does CSRD relate to CSDDD and LkSG?

 CSRD (reporting), CSDDD (due diligence), and LkSG (Germany’s Supply Chain Act) are complementary EU sustainability regulations.
-CSRD requires companies to disclose their ESG performance and due diligence processes in their annual report.
-CSDDD requires companies to actively conduct and document human rights and environmental due diligence across their value chains — and to report on this process under CSRD.
-LkSG imposes similar due diligence requirements in Germany, serving as a national precursor to CSDDD.
+Specifically, CSRD requires companies to disclose their ESG performance and due diligence processes in their annual report.
+Meanwhile, CSDDD requires companies to actively conduct and document human rights and environmental due diligence across their value chains.
+Furthermore, companies must report on this process under CSRD.
+Similarly, LkSG imposes due diligence requirements in Germany, serving as a national precursor to CSDDD.
 Together, they create an integrated framework for corporate sustainability accountability.

 What is double materiality under CSRD?

-Double materiality is a core CSRD concept requiring companies to assess ESG topics from two perspectives: (1) impact materiality — the company’s actual or potential impacts on people and the environment; and (2) financial materiality — sustainability risks and opportunities that have or may have a material financial effect on the company.
+Double materiality is a core CSRD concept requiring companies to assess ESG topics from two perspectives.
+First is impact materiality, which covers the company’s actual or potential impacts on people and the environment.
+Second is financial materiality, which addresses sustainability risks and opportunities that have or may have a material financial effect on the company.
 Topics that are material from either perspective must be disclosed.
-This is a key distinction from previous EU reporting requirements, which focused primarily on financial materiality.
+Notably, this is a key distinction from previous EU reporting requirements, which focused primarily on financial materiality.